4 secrets for crushing your goals this year

 The saying that two heads are better than one is most definitely true with your goals.
 The other head doesn’t need to do anything except ask one question, “how are you doing with your goals?”.
 Find someone else that you can share your goals with and hold each other accountable.
 It can be anyone, my wife is perfect.
 Before I was married I shared my goals with my siblings, my roommates, and my parents.
 Find someone -- anyone.
 Tell them your goals and ask them to follow up with you on your goal progress.
 You’ll soon find a friend that can help you stay motivated and celebrate with you when you take out that red pen or click on that checkbox to mark the goal “DONE!”

-Whatever your goals are this year, I hope that these 4 secrets help you redouble your efforts toward crushing your goals in 2018.
+Whatever your goals are this year, I hope that these 4 secrets help you redouble your efforts toward crushing your goals this year.
 Bribe yourself, break your goals up into small achievable milestones, set deadlines, and find a friend to share your goals with.

 If you have a goal that you’d like some feedback on, or that you’d like to share with our other readers, feel free to post them as a comment below, I’ll be sure to read and respond, as well as approve the kind and thoughtful comments that others post about your goal.